-As a student in our Diesel Equipment Technology program, you'll work with state-of-the-art equipment in the diesel training facility on our Moorhead campus and through supervised work experiences.
-We have four Diesel Equipment Technology program options, and our program is accredited by the Associated Equipment Distributors Foundation.
+Students in our Diesel Equipment Technology program work with state-of-the-art equipment in the diesel training facility on our Moorhead campus and through supervised work experiences.
+We have four Diesel Equipment Technology program options, and all are accredited by the Associated Equipment Distributors Foundation.

 M State's Diesel Equipment Technology programs include:

 - AAS degree (79 credits) sponsored by Case IH or New Holland - Sponsored through the Forging the Future Partnership program, this was the first CNH partnership in the nation and requires students to perform supervised occupational work experiences at Case IH or New Holland dealerships.